techies23/video-conference-zoom/README.txt

 == Frequently Asked Questions ==

+= Migrating from JWT to Server to Server method =

+As of June 2023, Zoom will deprecate JWT App type - the plugin has moved to Server-to-Server OAuth App and SDK App type for Join via Browser / Web SDK support.
+If you face any Zoom connection issues then this might be the issue.
+Refer to this [Documentation](https://zoomdocs.codemanas.com/migration/ "Documentation") on how to migrate your old JWT method.

 = Join via Browser showing Signature Invalid or Timeout =

 Please check if you SDK app type is activated and re-check all the app credentials are valid.